Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 }
 ```

-The element under `relationship` is used to add a field - `books` in the sample - to the generated GraphQL object, so that one will be able to navigate the relationship between an Author and their Books.
+The element under `relationship` is used to add a field - `books` in the sample - to the generated GraphQL object, so that one will be able to navigate the relationship between an Author and their books.
 Within the `books` object there are three fields:

 - `cardinality`: set to `many` as an author can be associated with more than one book
 - `target.entity`: Which entity, defined in the same configuration file, will be used in this relationship.
 For this sample, it is `book` as we are creating the relationship on the `author` entity.